COVID Policy for Adult Orchestra

 We are requiring our musicians to be fully vaccinated.
 You must show proof of vaccination to be included on our concert cycle.

-Please know that for Nutcracker, we will be in the pit, by far the closest quarters we will share all season, and we feel it is worth the extra precaution.
+We feel this extra precaution is our best chance to keep everyone safe.
 Some of our musicians are in higher risk groups, and many of our musicians work in schools and with children.
-Again, we feel it is worth the extra precaution.
 Also, please note that the Fox Cities Performing Arts Center is requiring ALL staff, volunteers, union members, and even Broadway touring companies to be fully vaccinated.

 If you are unable to get vaccinated for medical or religious reasons, we ask that you fill out a request for accommodation.
 This form will be returned to our personnel manager, Carrie Willer, and will be kept confidential.
 You must return this from by November 1 for members and one month prior to future concerts for substitute musicians.